TL;DR

 A good product designer is a versatile specialist.
 They may perform roles of:

 To be able to take on so many roles, a product designer needs a variety of skills and knowledge.
-It is necessary to understand the business processes, know the basics of psychology and user behavior.
+It is necessary to understand the business processes, know the basics of psychology and user behavior, and also possess essential technical skills.
 It is also important to have skills in graphic and visual design.

 In general, a product design skillset overlaps with the skillset of a UI/UX designer a lot.
-Moreover, very often UI/UX designers grow into product designers.
-That's the reason people tend to confuse these two professions.
-Let's figure out the difference between them.
+Moreover, very often UI/UX designers grow into a product designer role.
+That’s the reason people tend to confuse these two professions.
+Let’s figure out the difference between them.

 Similarities